alulfazlur/weekendinc/README.md

 # WeekendInc
-Make a web based on available design using ReactJs + Tailwindcss
+This project was made using ReactJs + TailwindCSS

 ## Deployed project:
 [Link](https://alul-weekend.netlify.app/)